mikeshawdev/wordpress-skeleton/README.md

 WordPress-Skeleton
 ==================

 My base WordPress installation.
 This is meant as a simple starting point for a WordPress project.
-Feel free to grab the repo and use it for your projects :)
+Feel free to grab the repo and use it for your projects.

+**This repository is no longer maintained**

 ## Requirements